 Private sector employment in the UAE generally is governed by the Country’s Federal Labor Law, although many free zones have issued their own employment regulations.
 Whenever there is any inconsistency between regulations of the Free Zone compared to Labor law, the terms most favorable to employees prevail.
 Some free zones have employment laws that supersede certain provisions of the UAE’s Labor Law, such as the Dubai International Financial Center (DIFC) and the Abu Dhabi Global Market (ADGM).

 Hours & Pay Regulations

-Working hours for adult employees cannot exceed eight per day or 48 per week over a six-day week.
-The workday may be increased to nine hours for commercial establishments, hotels, cafeterias, security services and other businesses designated by the minister of labor and social affairs.
+Working hours for employees cannot exceed 8 per day or 48 per week.
+The workday may be increased to 9 hours for commercial establishments, hotels, cafeterias, security services, and other businesses designated by the Minister of labor and social affairs.

-- Weekly working hours cannot exceed, on average, 48 hours over a seven-day period, unless the employer obtains the employee’s prior written consent to work longer hours;
+In the DIFC and ADGM weekly working hours cannot exceed, on average, 48 hours over a seven day period, unless the employer obtains the employee’s prior written consent to work longer hours.

 Employees in the UAE are entitled to leave with full pay for the following 10 public holidays, the dates for most of which vary year to year according to the lunar calendar:

 - Jan.
 1: New Year’s Day

 - Birthday of Prophet Mohammed